 Small, medium or large – organisations of any size may have to call upon a subcontractor for industrial services at any given time.

-So, why exactly might you choose to work with a subcontractor?
+So, exactly why use a subcontractor for your component?
 Whether it’s to improve performance, fulfil a large order or use high specification machinery unavailable in-house, there are a variety of reasons (and advantages) in opting for an external supplier.

 A specialist precision engineering firm will be adept at fulfilling highly specific orders, experienced in meeting strict component requirements.
 The Epal Engineering team have been working within the industrial services industry for over 30 years, earning a reputation as a first-class specialist subcontractor.